 Xizhou Bai Minority Village

 Xizhou a small village about 18 kilometres drive from Dali, a pleasant drive through the countryside of rice fields.
-I hired a non-English speaking driver who drove me to Xizhou in a air-conditioned car.
+I hired a non-English speaking driver who drove me to Xizhou in a air-conditioned car click at this page.

 Many of the houses decorated are some of the best examples of traditional Qing Dynasty (1644-1911) architecture in China.
 They have a distinctive Bai touch of colorful pictures, gardens, use of marble decorations, upturned eaves, and bright colors.

 continue reading The driver took me to the Xizhou Village where the highlight is a dance show with young people in various ethnic costumes.
 Yunnan Province has around twenty-five ethnic minority groups.
 Three different kinds of tea was served whilst watching the show.
 “Sandaocha” is a traditional regional tea ceremony consisting of three unique tea flavors.

 continue reading A bitter tea which stands for the hardships in life.
 A sweet tea of sesame and walnut symbolic of happiness in life.
 Finally, a bitter, sweet, and spicy tea symbolic of pondering life.